juan-est145/Inception/readme.md

 # Inception

 A repository containing the Inception project of 42 Malaga.
-The aim of this project is to contenaraize several services in different docker containers and creating a local virtual network for them.
+The aim of this project is to contenaraize several services in different docker containers and creating a local virtual network for them, WITHOUT using pre-made images from Docker Hub (except for the Os image).
 The three main services are a mariaDB database, a NGINX server and Wordpress website.

 As a bonus you can also add Adminer for administering the database, a Redis cache for the wordpress site, your own static website aside from the wordpress one, a FTP server of your liking that allows to download files from the Wordpress website and lastly, whatever service that you think that might be useful (in my case I chose cadvisor).